conarwelsh/nettuts-laravel4-and-backbone/README.md

 We are going to need only 2 resources for this app: a Post resource, and a Comment resource.

 > Note: in a recent update to the generators, I have been receiving a permissions error due to the way my web servers are setup.
-To remedy this problem, I just open up the permissions for the folder that the generators use.
-Normally I would not open permissions up this way, but this change will only be affected in our development environment so it is safe.
+To remedy this problem, you must allow write permissions to the folder that the generators write the temp file to.

 	sudo chmod -R 755 vendor/way/generators/src/Way/

+Run the `generate:resource` command

 	php artisan generate:resource post --fields="title:string, content:text, author_name:string"

 	php artisan generate:resource comment --fields="content:text, author_name:string, post_id:integer"

-Take a second to investigate all of the files that it created for us.
+You should now pause for a second to investigate all of the files that the generator created for us.

 ### Adjust the generated resources:

-The resource generator saved us a lot of work, but due to our unique configuration, we are still going to need to make some modifications.
+The `generate:resource` command saved us a lot of work, but due to our unique configuration, we are still going to need to make some modifications.

 First of all, the generator placed the views it created in the `app/views` folder, so we need to move them to the `public/views` folder